A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Optimization-Based Transferable Attacks

 where $t_x$ and $t_y$ define the shift.
 Moreover, Dong shows that such perturbations can be found with little extra cost by applying a kernel matrix on the gradients.
 This method can be combined with other attacks or augmentation techniques (e.g. ~DIM) to further improve transferability.

-\textbf{SIM} When attacking in a black-box setting, ~\citep{dong2018boosting} showed that computing an attack for an ensemble of models improves transferability albeit at an increased computational cost.
-Motivated by this fact, ~\citep{SIM} introduce the concept of \textit{loss-preserving transformation} (any input transformation $T$ that satisfies $\ell(f(T(x)), y) \approx \ell(f(x), y)\ \forall x$) and of \textit{model augmentation} (given a loss-preserving transformation ($T$), then $f' = f(T(\cdot))$ would be an augmented model of $f$).
+\textbf{Scale Invariance Method (SIM).} When attacking in a black-box setting, ~\citet{dong2018boosting} showed that computing an attack for an ensemble of models improves transferability albeit at an increased computational cost.
+Motivated by this fact, ~\citet{SIM} introduce the concept of \textit{loss-preserving transformation} (any input transformation $T$ that satisfies $\ell(f(T(x)), y) \approx \ell(f(x), y)\ \forall x$) and of \textit{model augmentation} (given a loss-preserving transformation ($T$), then $f' = f(T(\cdot))$ would be an augmented model of $f$).
 One can then use different model augmentations and treat them as an ensemble.
-In particular,~\citep{SIM} finds downscaling the input image tends to preserve the loss,
+In particular,~\citet{SIM} find downscaling the input image tends to preserve the loss,

-where $s$ is the downscaling factor.
-In a similar fashion as TIM, the authors suggest the \textit{Scale Invariance Method} (SIM) to find perturbations that work for any downscaled version of the input.
+where $S_i(x)$ scales the pixels of x and $i$ is the number of predefined scales.
+In a similar fashion as TIM, the authors propose the Scale Invariance Method (SIM) to find perturbations that work for any downscaled version of the input.
 Note that this is different from DIM since SIM optimizes the perturbation for different scales at once while DIM applies a different single resizing and padding at each gradient ascent step.

-\textbf{RDI} \citep{RDI} Introduce a variant of DIM where the inputs are resized back to the original size after applying DIM augmentations, i.e. ~Resized Diverse Inputs (RDI).
+\textbf{Resized Diverse Inputs (RDI).} \citet{RDI} Introduce a variant of DIM where the inputs are resized back to the original size after applying DIM augmentations, i.e. ~\textit{Resized Diverse Inputs} (RDI).
 Resizing the inputs allows them to test much more aggressive resizing and padding augmentations which boost performance.
-Similarly to SI, they also propose to ensemble the gradients from different inputs, however, instead of multiple-scale images, they use RDI augmentations with varying strength.
+Similarly to SIM, they also propose to ensemble the gradients from different inputs, however, instead of multiple-scale images, they use RDI augmentations with varying strength.
 They also observe that keeping the attack optimizer step-size $\alpha=\epsilon$ constant, further improves the success rate of the attacks.